ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

 Tue, 29 Jan 2019 22:25:51 CET INF Finished, total time spent: 1 minute 56 seconds
 ```

-## What's the structure of the webhook notification ?
+## What's the structure of the webhook notification?

 An HTTP request is sent with a JSON format response that looks like :